daniel-allington/asset-demo/index.md

 {% endfor %}
 </ul>

-## More advanced approach: source URL in front matter; edited embed code or IMG tag with Liquid tag in layout file
+## More advanced approach: source URL in page front matter; edited embed code or IMG tag with Liquid tag in layout file

 ### Audio
 <ul>